 Member of staff making referral

 Position

 Date of referral

 Signature

 Name of child/vulnera able adult:

 Gender Age EBS number

 D.O.B Personal Tutor Course & Level

-Does the child/vulnerable adult know you will be speaking to a protection officer?
-Yes No
+ble adult know you will be speaki 0 ng to a protection officer?
+Yes

-Summary of reason for concern
+Summary of reason fo or concern

 To whom have you spoken and what was said?
 (State what the child/vulnerable adult said or what you observed that caused concern/suspicion.
 Include date and time of event.
 Where reporting what someone has said to you, try to use as close to their words as you can remember.)
 Continue on another sheet if required.

 Have you taken any actions? - please state here

 Category of abuse causing concern.
 Physical Neglect Emotional Sexual Financial Institutional

 Please return this form to the Safeguarding Team.

 Either electronically or by hand delivery to a designated Safeguarding Officer.

 To be completed by a Designated Safeguarding Officer

 Office Use Only

+Assigned to:

-Assigned to: (Safeguarding officer)
+(Safeguarding officer)

 Date Assigned

 Date of initial meeting.

-Is this Safeguarding ?
-YES (transfer details to CP1 form) NO (please complete this form fully)
+Is this YES (transfer details to CP1 form)

+Safeguarding ?
+NO (please complete this form fully)

-Confirm Category of Abuse Physical Neglect Emotional Sexual Financial Institutional
+Confirm Category of Abuse Physical 🔲 Neglect 🔄 Emotional 🔲 Sexual 🗌 Financial 🔲 Institutional 🗔

+of Abuse

+Action

 Action